Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 </content-action>
 ```

-The code above relies on the `canDownloadNode` property of a `Function` type declared at your component class level:
+The code above relies on the `canDownloadNode` property (of `Function` type) declared in
+your component class:

 ```ts
 export class MyComponent {